Type packets consolidate portrait, career, relationship, personal growth and theory writings about a single type into one document.

-ESTJs are very enthusiastic people who are driven to fulfill their obligations and duties, especially those towards their families.
-Their priorities generally put God first, family second, and friends third.
+ESTJs are very enthusiastic people who are driven to fulfill their obligations and duties, especially toward their families.
+If they are religious, they put God first, family second, and friends third.
 They put forth a tremendous amount of effort to meet their obligations and duties, according to their priorities.
 They are dedicated and committed to their relationships, which they consider to be lifelong and unalterable.
-They like to be in charge, and may be very controlling of their mates and children.
-They have high esteem for traditions and institutions, and expect that their mates and children will support these as well.
+They like to be in charge, and may be very controlling of their partners and children.
+They have high esteem for traditions and institutions, and expect that their partners and children will support these as well.
 They have little patience and need for dealing with people who see things very differently from the ESTJ.

 When an ESTJ says "I do", you can bet that they will put forth a tremendous amount of effort and energy into fulfilling their commitment to the relationship.
 They seek stability and security in their lives, and once they have made a commitment, it is lifelong and unalterable.
 They bring with them into the relationship a strong and dependable nature, which is oriented in traditions and security.
 They are highly energetic people, who never seem to lose their energy when performing duties and fulfilling obligations.